Marsupilami (1993 TV series): Production

 There were 13 episodes in the series, which lasted one season and ended on December 11, 1993.
 Reruns of the show were aired on The Disney Channel (from October 1994 to June 1995), and later on Toon Disney.
-Each of the 13 episodes would feature one new "Marsupilami" short, then one short either featuring Sebastian the Crab or Shnookums and Meat, and then an old "Marsupilami" short, from "Raw Toonage".
+Each of the 13 episodes would feature one new "Marsupilami" segment, then one segment either featuring "Sebastian the Crab or "Shnookums and Meat", and then an old "Marsupilami" short, from "Raw Toonage".
 Three of the 16 "Marsupilami" shorts made for "Raw Toonage" – "Wanna Be Ruler", "The Young and the Nestless", and "Hot Spots" – were not included in the 1993 "Marsupilami" series, but do appear on the PAL video releases.

 The original Marsupilami comic stories by Franquin never had a speaking Marsupilami and never featured a gorilla or elephant in the Marsupilami's wild habitat, since these species are native to Africa, while the Marsupilami species in the comic version was said to come from South America.
-Another change is that Disney's animated Marsupilami can speak, whereas his comic counterpart can only mimic sound like a parrot.
+Another change is that Disney's animated Marsupilami can speak, whereas his comic counterpart can only mimic sounds like a parrot.

+Legal issues

+In September 1997, U.S. District Senior Judge Edward Rafeedie ordered Disney to pay Marsu B.V. nearly $10.4 million in damages for breaching its promise to make 13 half-hour episodes.
+The lawsuit stated that Disney favored some of the company's other franchises such as Aladdin or The Little Mermaid.
+By March 1999, Disney still owed $9.3 million to Marsu B.V.